mdeff/ntds_2019/projects/README.md

 # Dataset and project ideas for NTDS'19

-## A word on preparing the data
+## A word on data preparation

-For all projects, some degree of pre-processing is needed before obtaining usable data.
+For all datasets, some degree of pre-processing is needed before obtaining usable data.
 That is inherent to the work of a data scientist, and will mostly involve the following steps.

 1. **Data acquisition.**